WearableComputerLab/UnityKinFu/README.md

 ## Example app

 This application under `kinfu-unity-example` is a basic setup to showcase the use of the plugin.
-Futher documentation for the plugin can be found in the README file under `kinfu-unity-example`.
+Further documentation for the plugin can be found in the README file under `kinfu-unity-example`.

 ## References